KatIsHere/HandsRecognition/README.md

 -------------------------------------------------------------------------------------------
 Included packages description:
-Package               	  Description

-CNN_model.py              implements a convolutional neural
+CNN_model.py              --- implements a convolutional neural
 			  network and trains it on given set of images

-image_read.py             reads images from their folders and
+image_read.py             --- reads images from their folders and
 			  turns theim into sets of training/testing data

-recognising_pictures.py   uses trained in CNN model to recognize hands on
+recognising_pictures.py   --- uses trained in CNN model to recognize hands on
 			  bigger image

-find_hands 		  implements functions for finding and higlighting
+find_hands 		  --- implements functions for finding and higlighting
 			  hands clases

-selective_search          finds areas, that are deemed suspicious(they may
+selective_search          --- finds areas, that are deemed suspicious(they may
 			  contain an object) and finds most plausible of them

 USAGE: package recognising_pictures.py implements image checking from folder